 The activities of the Marlboro Township Fire District No. 1 are primarily funded by the striking of a fire tax on the property owners of the Fire District, as provided for by state statute.
-For the years ended

-December 31, 2015 and 2014, the fire tax rate on Fire District No. 1 was \$.033 and \$.035 per \$100 of assessed valuation, respectively.
+For the years ended December 31, 2016 and 2015, the fire tax rate on Fire District No. 1 was \$.033 per \$100 of assessed valuation.